 Lifter: The Fresh Wind Sled kite was the first in the air, but it was too difficult to get sufficient height.
 Big lulls in wind speed kept bringing the kite down.
 Hence the much larger Multi-Dowel Sled was eventually launched.
 This kite went straight to the maximum legal altitude!

-Take a look at my e-book up at the top of this page, if you are interested in making any of these large kites for yourself.
+Take a look at my e-book Making Dowel Kites, if you are interested in making any of these large kites for yourself.

 Vertical gusts pulled strong tension into the line, causing it to buzz at times.
 The drogues helped keep the kite steady and downwind a little so it stayed inflated.
 Otherwise, there is a small chance it can become a big 'pile of washing' directly overhead.
 In free-fall!